 Life Skills (PSHE & RSE)

 Our children are growing up in an ever-changing and uncertain world.
-Hillcrest's Personal, Social, Health & Economic Education (PSHE) and Relationships & Sex Education (RSE) aims to equip our young people to be able to independently tackle the challenges that the 21st Century brings.
+Hillcrest's Personal, Social, Health & Economic Education (PSHE) and Relationships & Sex Education (RSE) aims to equip our young people with the life skills necessary to be a safe, emotionally healthy and successful member of the 21st Century.

 As part of our commitment to teaching our pupils about the value of Democracy, they were given the opportunity to vote on a more relatable name for the subject via one of our Smart School Council sessions.
 The democratically selected name was "LIFE SKILLS".